Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Periodic Scheduling with Dedicated Resources

 \subsection{Structural Properties}

-In \cite{grus2024icores}, we established a formal relation between periodic schedules on a single resource and a particular case of 2D packing problem.
+In this subsection, we recall some structural properties useful to understand our algorithms and proofs of the next sections.
+First, we describe how to build a feasible schedule from a core schedule that only satisfies the resource constraints.
+Then, we describe the analogy introduced in \cite{lukasiewycz2009flexray} and formally established in \cite{grus2024icores}, of a schedule on one resource and a 2D packing problem.
 The packing view is a crucial inspiration behind the warm-start approach described later.